 These felt bunnies are just too cute to pass up.
 You can either give them out as-is or make them into something else like a magnet or hair clip.

-School work is a lot more fun when a cute buddy helps you out.
+School work is a lot more fun when a cute pen helps you out.
 Grab these for your 7th grade classroom.
-You can even just order chicks and bunnies to keep it Easter themed.
+They’re great for Easter or any spring gift giving.

 Water Bottle Labels

 No, I’m not suggesting you only give water bottles out to your class, but if you’re having a classroom Easter party adding these to your drinks would be a fun touch.

 Tote bags come in handy in all kinds of ways!
 Now they have something to carry all their eggs, or at least their library books, in.

 They’re really not too old to still want to do crafts.
 Something a little bit more grown up, but still simple like these cross stitch cards are great for a fun activity to do in the classroom.